acl-sigur/iwclul-latex/docs/aclpub-howto.markdown

     1. Install PyPDF2 and python module `unicode_tex`.
 May need pip
 1. When following easy2acl, there are some potential copy-paste errors.
     1. I did `s/\. /\t/` here and `awk '{print $1, $3, $2, $4;}'`
 1. Check that latex codes for characters are correct.
+This is in files like `db`
 1. `make draft` and see `book.pdf`.
     1. Check stuff and fix (names, alignments, margins, focus...)
 1. `make get-order` and `vim order`